gnosis/dex-contracts-integration-example/README.md

-# Minimal project for building on https://github.com/gnosis/dex-contracts
+# Minimal project for building on [dex-contracts](https://github.com/gnosis/dex-contracts)

+*Disclaimer: This repository has been archived and is no longer supported*

 This project should serve as a basis for every project intending to build on https://github.com/gnosis/dex-contracts.
 It provides a minimal framework to successfully deploy the BatchExchange for testing.